The mask for creating a new product is thematically divided into different areas.

-The meta title should not exceed 70 characters, otherwise it may get truncated in search engines and the like.
+The meta title should currently not exceed approx. 70 characters, otherwise it could be truncated in the listing of search engines and similar.

 Currently, the length of the meta description should be about 130 to 160 characters.
 If the description is longer than 160 characters, it may be truncated on the search results page, for example.

 Additionally you can define keywords.
-These are currently not needed for the calculation of the rankin
+These currently don't influence the ranking calculation.

 In the SEO Urls section, you can define a separate Canonical Url for each sales channel.
 To do this, you first select a sales channel.
 Afterwards the SEO Path field will show the SEO path valid for the product, which is generated according to the SEO settings.
 If the product is assigned to several categories, you can also define the main category.